open-telemetry/opentelemetry-specification/specification/sdk-metric.md

 incremental Aggregation as opposed to maintaining state for the process lifetime.

-The Meter implementation SHOULD ensure that operations on instrument handles be fast, because the API specification promises users that the handle-oriented calls are the fastest possible calling convention.
-Metric updates made via an instrument handle, when used with an Aggregator defined by simple atomic operations, should follow a very short code path.
+The Meter implementation SHOULD ensure that operations on bound instruments be fast, because the API specification promises users that the bound-instrument calls are the fastest possible calling convention.
+Metric updates made via a bound instrument, when used with an Aggregator defined by simple atomic operations, should follow a very short code path.

 The Meter implementation MUST provide a `Collect()` method to initiate collection, which involves sweeping through metric instruments with